kodekloudhub/Vault-Associate/docs/03-vault-architecture/15-lab-vault-configuration-file.md

     In this question, you can ignore the port number since this is about selecting the network interfaces that the server listens on.

     * `0.0.0.0:8200` is correct because `0.0.0.0` is how you refer to all intefaces when configuring a listener for anything, not just Vault.
+This is a function of TCP.IP itself.
     * The first option is invalid as you cannot use DNS names for selecting interfaces.
     * The third option is invailid, as that selects specifically the `localhost` interface which is not all interfaces.
     * The fourth option is invalid because you must use a vaild IP format, which is composed entirely of numbers.